codingMustache/codingMustache/README.md

 ## Joke of the Day

-What kind of award did the dentist receive?
-A little plaque.
+Why did the house go to the doctor?
+It was having window panes.

 ## Daily Trivia

-.rs is the top-level domain for what country?
+How many bits make up the significand portion of a single precision floating point number?
- 1. Romania
+ 1. 8
- 2. Rwanda
+ 2. 23
- 3. Serbia
+ 3. 53
- 4. Russia
+ 4. 15

 <details>
   <summary>Answer</summary>
-  Serbia
+  23
 </details>